Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing: IRS Deployment Strategy in Sparse MIMO

 which reduces to $\Delta_{s,t}$ as defined in the theorem by letting $s=u_{n_{1}}-u_{n_{2}}$ and $t=v_{n_{1}}-v_{n_{2}}$.
 The term $\Phi_{n_{1},n_{2}}$ collects all terms independent of $i$ from \eqref{dbest}:

 Substituting this into the summation, the factor independent of $i$ can be pulled out and disappears under the modulus:

-Finally, regrouping the sum over all IRS element pairs $(n_1, n_2)$ by their relative spatial lags $(s, t)$ yields the expression in the theorem with multiplicity weight $w(s,t)$. \end{proof} \end{Theorem}

-Theorem 1 establishes a direct link between the statistical user correlation and the BS array factor under random phasing.
+Finally, regrouping the sum over all distinct IRS element pairs $(n_1, n_2)$ by their relative spatial lags $(s, t)$, and noting that the case $(s,t)=(0,0)$ corresponds to $n_1=n_2$ and is excluded by Lemma 1, yields the expression in the theorem with multiplicity weight $w(s,t)$. \end{proof} \end{Theorem} Theorem 1 establishes a direct link between the statistical user correlation and the BS array factor under random phasing.
 Unlike the constant correlation observed in far-field LoS channels, the appearance of the Dirichlet kernel $f_{M}(\cdot)$ implies that the random interference floor is structured and governed by the phase difference $\Delta_{s,t}$.
 This reveals that the inter-user interference is not an immutable environmental property, but a manageable variable determined by how the sparse array geometry samples the near-field wavefront.